Razor.Templating.Core 3.0.0

 var html = await RazorTemplateEngine.RenderAsync("/Views/ExampleView.cshtml", model, viewDataOrViewBag);

-Before applying this code, follow this article for sample implementation: https://medium.com/@soundaranbu/render-razor-view-cshtml-to-string-in-net-core-7d125f32c79
+Before using this code, see this article for a sample implementation: https://medium.com/@soundaranbu/render-razor-view-cshtml-to-string-in-net-core-7d125f32c79

-Render View Without Layout
+Render a View Without a Layout

 RenderPartialAsync() method